211 Would You Rather Questions [Funny, Hard & Weird]

-197 would you rather questions for kids, adults, couples, work, and funny debates.
-Fresh prompts with LearnClash split data.
+211 would you rather questions for kids, adults, couples, work, and funny debates.
+Fresh prompts built to split a room.

-Most would-you-rather lists fail because one side is secretly the obvious answer.
-The room laughs once, then the game dies.
+A would-you-rather list dies the moment one side is secretly the right answer.
+The room laughs once.
+Then nobody argues, and the game is over.

 Use the quick warmups for friends, the kids section for family play, the hard section for long dinners, or the workplace-safe set for meetings.
 Or Duel me on popular culture → and turn the best prompts into a 3-minute LearnClash turn.